-The Care at the End of Life resources below are available to assist you with accessing services, using the below links to current information to support you and your care givers with end of life care.
+The Palliative and end of life care resources below are available to assist you with accessing services.
+Use the below links to access current information to support you and your caregivers with end of life care.

-The Queensland Government have developed a range of resources to assist with caring for the terminally ill.
-Please visit their website to access information about understanding caring for the terminally ill, advanced care planning, caring for the terminally ill and what to do after death.
+The Queensland Government have developed a range of resources to assist parents, carers and families with caring for the terminally ill.
+Please visit their website to access information about understanding caring for the terminally ill, advanced care planning, available support for family members and carers and what to do after death.

 CareSearch provides trustworthy information about palliative care for patients, carers and families as well as for the health professionals providing their care.

-CareSearch have a range of resources for patients, carers and families on their website including how to care, living with illness, bereavement, grief and loss, at the end, about palliative care, specific groups, using online information and finding services.
+CareSearch have a range of resources for patients, carers and families on their website.
+These include key stages of palliative care, how to care for the terminally ill, living with illness, bereavement, grief and loss, information about groups with specific needs, using online information and finding services.

-You will find a list of support services for all carers , with some additional services specific to groups such as parents and grandparents, older and younger carers, and carers from culturally and linguistically diverse (CALD) backgrounds.
+The Queensland Government have developed a range of resources to assist carers accessing support services, including services specific to groups such as parents and grandparents, older and younger carers, and carers from culturally and linguistically diverse (CALD) backgrounds.

 Caring can be rewarding as well as being physically and emotionally demanding.
 From time to time, carers may need to take a break from their caring role.

 Carers may also need help for a specific period.
 For example, if you are ill or recovering from an illness.
 These types of breaks are called carer ‘respite’.